TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-performanceandqueryexecution-blockinganddeadlocks.md

 To obtain a deadlock graph:

 * Copy the deadlock_xml column results from the previous query and load into a text file.
-If more than one row is returned, you will want to do each row result separate.
+If more than one row is returned, you will want to do each row result separately.
-* Save the file as a '.xdl' extension, (e.g. deadlock.xdl) which can be viewed in tools such as SQL Server Management Studio as a deadlock report/graphic.
+* Save the file as a '.xdl' extension, (e.g. deadlock.xdl) which can be viewed in tools such as SQL Server Management Studio as a deadlock report/graph.

 If you need to customize the events you capture when a deadlock occurs, you can create your own [Extended Events](https://docs.microsoft.com/azure/azure-sql/database/xevent-db-diff-from-svr) Session with the following events for a deadlock.